What we do

 Thames Valley Police remains responsible for the enforcement of all on-street restrictions for the remainder of the county.
 The exceptions are small areas in Henley and Abingdon which have localised arrangements in place, enforced by the town councils on our behalf.

 Our Civil Enforcement team enforces the controlled parking zones throughout Oxford and is responsible for issuing permits within the city.
 The team is also responsible for enforcement of five bus gates within the central Oxford area.

-The Civil Enforcement Group also maintains and enforces the Thornhill and Water Eaton Park and Ride sites owned by the county council
+Under an agency agreement Oxford City Council maintain and enforce the Thornhill and Water Eaton Park and Ride sites owned by the County Council

 Our contracts and agency agreements

 In order to achieve maximum value from the delivery of enforcement within Oxford, we contract out the service.
 Included within the contract is: